adamloi22/hackathon-materials/wikipedia/README.md

 # Wikipedia data sets

-The provided Wikipedia data sets are divided in two subcategories: network analysis and  .
+The provided Wikipedia data sets are divided in two subcategories: network analysis and pantheon.

 ## Network analysis